Indoor Air Quality

 Testing ductwork is handled not by visually inspecting the ductwork, as it is mostly hidden from view, but by testing the pressure within that ductwork.
 We’ll seal off your ducts and registered, pressurize the system, and measure the pressure within the ducts against the output of the calibrated fan used to pressurize them.
 That will tell us if air is leaking out.

-Duct Sealing Is Not a Job for Duct Tape
+Duct Sealing Is No Job for Duct Tape

 We’ve all slapped some duct tape onto something or other as a quick fix before.
 Ironically, duct tape should never be applied to air ducts, and certainly not in an effort to effectively seal them.
 Duct tape has its uses, but it breaks down quickly and does not offer a lasting seal.